-The compass (line direction indicator) aligns itself parallel to the direction of the cable (available in Active modes).
+The compass (line direction indicator) aligns itself parallel to the direction of the cable (available in Active modes)

-2.8.4 Delta Null Mode
+2.10.4 Delta Null

-The Delta mode uses dual vertical antennas.
-The Delta Null has the advantage that it provides a sharper response than the Null mode and is less affected by distorted fields.
-All other functions are the same as the Null mode.
+The Delta Null has the advantage that it provides a sharper response than the "null" mode and is less affected by distorted fields.
+All other functions are the same as the "Null" mode.